DTegano/NHL-Prediction-using-Machine-Learning/README.md

 # Support Vector Machine

-Unfortunately, the Support Vector Machine was more disappointing than the logistic regression.
-Since this repository is already so long, I'll keep this section simple and will get straight to the modeling:
+While the Support Vector Machine is a more complex model than the logistic regression and often hsa more prediciton power, I'll note earlier than I do not believe the SVM will predict better than my nueral network.
+Why?
+Well, if you understand how a SVM uses a hyperplace to separate groups, you'll understand why this may not be the greatest model for my almost-randomized data:

 ```
 #SVM with only goal variables